 1Additional Options

-Apart from the above-listed side wagers, baccarat offers several additional options to side bettors who seek greater thrills and bigger payouts.
-Some are specific to concrete variations of the game and may be unavailable to players from certain locations.
+Beyond the side wagers listed above, baccarat offers several additional options for players seeking greater thrills and bigger payouts.
+Some are specific to particular game variations and may be unavailable in certain regions.

 2Panda 8

-Panda 8 side bets pay at odds of 25 to 1 whenever the side you back, Player or Banker, wins with a three-card total that adds up to eight.
+Panda 8 side bets pay 25 to 1 whenever the side you back, Player or Banker, wins with a three-card total of eight.

 3Three-Card 6

-Three-Card 6 is similar to Panda 8 to a certain extent.
-It wins at odds of 8 to 1 if either the Banker or the Player receives a three-card total of six.
-The payout increases to a whopping 100 to 1 if both sides get three-card totals of six when the round finishes.
+Three-Card 6 is similar to Panda 8 in some respects.
+It pays 8 to 1 if either the Banker or the Player receives a three-card total of six.
+The payout rises to 100 to 1 if both sides have three-card totals of six at the end of the round.

 4Dragon 7

-Dragon 7 side bets can earn you a 40-to-1 payout when the Banker side wins the round with a three-card total of seven points.
+Dragon 7 side bets pay 40 to 1 when the Banker wins the round with a three-card total of seven points.

 5Double 8

-Double 8 side bets are pretty much self-explanatory and partially resemble egalite wagers on the 8/8 tie as they win whenever the Player and the Banker side both have totals of 8 at the end of a round.
-However, the standard payout is significantly lower at 15 to 1.
+Double 8 side bets are self-explanatory and partially resemble egalite wagers on an 8/8 tie because they win whenever both the Player and Banker sides finish with totals of 8.
+However, the standard payout is lower at 15 to 1.

 Monstrous House Edges in Baccarat Side Bets

-Baccarat is a game that moves at a relatively leisurely pace, requiring little to no decision-making on behalf of players.
-Pretty much the only decision you face here is whether to bet on Player, Banker, or Tie.
-The gameplay tends to get a bit stale after a while as a result and this is where side betting options come in handy.
+Baccarat moves at a relatively leisurely pace, requiring little to no decision-making from players.
+Essentially, the only choice you make is whether to bet on Player, Banker, or Tie.
+Because the gameplay can feel a bit stale after a while, side betting options add some variety.

 House Edges in the Main Game

-Some baccarat fans use side bets to diversify their gaming sessions and potentially hit the big moolah.
-The trouble with these wagers is that they are severely tilted in favor of the house and can quickly deplete your bankroll if you are not careful.
+Some baccarat fans use side bets to diversify their sessions and potentially win big.
+The problem with these wagers is that they are heavily tilted in the house’s favor and can quickly drain your bankroll if you are not careful.

-To give you some context, the main betting propositions on Player and Banker offer some of the best winning odds you can hope to find in a casino.
+For context, the main betting propositions on Player and Banker offer some of the best odds you will find in a casino.
 The house advantage on these wagers is as follows:

 - 1.06% for the Player side